Livingston Parish Public Schools breakfast, lunch menus for Aug. 19-23

 Breakfast in the Classroom menu: Breakfast pizza

-Lunch menu: Chicken fajitas, cheese cup, salsa, taco salad, refried beans, banana, milk choice
+Lunch menu: Oven-fried chicken, potatoes au gratin, roll, green beans, banana, milk choice

-Lunch menu: Chicken sandwich and French fries, relish cup, apple slices, milk choice
+Lunch menu: Corn dog, tater tots, carrot cup, ranch dip, apple milk choice

 (0) comments